Packet Capture GUI¶

 Viewing the Captured Data¶

-The capture output can be viewed in the WebGUI, or downloaded for later viewing in a program such as Wireshark.
+The capture output can be viewed in the GUI or downloaded for later viewing in a program such as Wireshark.

 Set the View Options (Packet Capture Options) to control how the GUI displays the contents of the capture.